observablehq/plot/README.md

 [<img src="./img/density-contours.png" width="320" height="200" alt="A scatterplot showing the relationship between the idle duration and eruption duration for Old Faithful">](https://observablehq.com/@observablehq/plot-density)

 [Source](./src/marks/density.js) · [Examples](https://observablehq.com/@observablehq/plot-density) · Draws contours representing the density of point clouds, implementing [two-dimensional kernel density estimation](https://en.wikipedia.org/wiki/Multivariate_kernel_density_estimation).
-Each contour represents the area where the point density is greater than or equal to a given density value.
+Each contour represents the area where the estimated point density is greater than or equal to a given density value.

 #### Plot.density(*data*, *options*)

-Draws contours representing the density of the two-dimensional points given by the **x** and **y** channels, and possibly weighted by the **weight** channel.
+Draws contours representing the estimated density of the two-dimensional points given by the **x** and **y** channels, and possibly weighted by the **weight** channel.
 If either of the **x** or **y** channels are not specified, the corresponding position is controlled by the **frameAnchor** option.

 The **thresholds** option, which defaults to 20, specifies the approximate number of contours that will be computed at even intervals between 0 (exclusive) and the maximum density.
 The **bandwidth** option, which defaults to 20, specifies the standard deviation of the Gaussian kernel used for estimation in pixels.